 Timeline Basics Across States

-• Contrast: California requires filing within 60 days, but only after a final order is issued.
+- Contrast: California mandates filing within 60 days, but only after a final order has been issued, reflecting a more extended review period tied to the procedural posture of the case.

 Key State Variations in Mandamus Timelines

-1. New York: Mandamus petitions must be filed within four months of the challenged act, but courts have some discretion to extend this in exceptional cases.
+- New York: Mandamus petitions must be filed within four months of the challenged act, but courts retain some discretion to extend this deadline in exceptional circumstances, such as newly discovered evidence or procedural irregularities.
+This flexibility acknowledges the complexity of certain cases and the need for fairness.

 How These Differences Impact Litigants